Reliable Flow Meter Supplier

 Oval Gear Flow Meter

-• Accurate flow measurement for viscous fluids
+• Highly accurate measurement for viscous fluids

-• Robust design with minimal maintenance
+• Robust construction with minimal maintenance

-• Common in lubricant, paint, and additive metering
+• Common in lubricant, paint, and additive metering systems

 Mass Flow Meter